MttArmstrong/CI-CD/_episodes/06-ci-for-python-package-unit-test.md

 teaching: 10
 exercises: 10
 questions:
   - How do I setup CI for a Python package in GitHub Actions?
 objectives:
+  - Learn about the Actions for GitHub Actions
   - Learn basic setup for Python package GitHub Actions
-- Learn what automation is possible with GitHub Actions
 keypoints:
+  - GitHub has a Marketplace of reusable Actions
   - CI can help automated running tests for code changes to your Python package
-- Matrix can help DRY your CI for multi-version and cross-platform testing
 ---

 # Setup Python project